yec/sliderfield/README.txt

 - Download and install sliderfield version 1
 - Download sliderfield version 2 and call upgrade.php

-USAGE
+DOCUMENTATION
 ============

 For Field Widget you can use "Slider Field" as widget for any numeric field type

-You may use Forms API element type jslider
+You may use Forms API element type slider or transfer_slider

+For demonstration you can can enable sliderfield_example module and visit examples/sliderfield

 Example:

-function example_form() {

   $form['slider'] = array(
     '#type' => 'transfer_slider',